 The solutions also are different for each person.
 Some people need one-on-one support and discussion about the issue at hand.
 For others, a team approach works best.
 Some people may benefit from situations being explained pictorially.
-With Supported decision-making the possibilities are endless.
+With SDM, the possibilities are endless.

-In 2014, ACL awarded a cooperative agreement a cooperative agreement to the Quality Trust for Individuals with Disabilities to establish a Supported Decision Making Technical Assistance Center.
+In 2014, ACL awarded a cooperative agreement a cooperative agreement to the Quality Trust for Individuals with Disabilities to establish a SDM technical assistance center.

 The Purpose of the Program

-The purpose of this program is to create a training and technical assistance and resource center on supported decision making (SDM) through a cooperative agreement.
+The purpose of this program is to create a training and technical assistance and resource center on SDM through a cooperative agreement.

 September 1, 2014 – August 31, 2019